The route to safer cross-border fleets (2/2)

 Part one: Laying the foundations

-International fleet businesses have much to contend with, from a cooling and uncertain global economy and the fallout of the new WLTP regime to the advent of mobility management, disruptive technologies and the electric vehicle revolution.
+International fleet businesses have much to contend with, from an uncertain global economy and the fallout of the new WLTP regime to the advent of mobility management, disruptive technologies and the electric vehicle revolution.

 For some, such pressing matters can push road risk management considerations down the corporate agenda.